pulsar-edit/documentation/docs/developing-for-pulsar/writing-specs.md

 });
 ```

-### Asynchronous Functions with Callbacks
+#### Asynchronous functions with callbacks

-Specs for asynchronous functions can be done using the `waitsFor` and `runs`
-functions.
-A simple example.
+Specs for asynchronous functions can be done using the `waitsFor` and `runs` functions.
+A simple example:

 ```js
 describe("fs.readdir(path, cb)", function () {